 Inserm Research Infrastructure

 The Inserm infrastructure covers 23 spheres of activity that are crucial to the work of its researchers.
 These research infrastructures are housed and managed by the laboratories, or grouped within joint service units (US).
-Inserm currently has 34 certified joint service units, which provide scientific, technological, or managerial shared services.
+Inserm currently has about 40 certified joint service units, which provide scientific, technological, or managerial shared services.

 The research infrastructures are organized into platforms.
 Each platform corresponds to a group (on one or several sites) of technical and human methods designed to offer high-level services and technological resources to the scientific community.
 Platform staff may co-develop scientific programs with staff from a research unit.